 90 min prep time

-This velvety sauce, make with a bottle of red wine and a bottle of port, a sweet fortified wine, enhances any meat it is served with.
+This velvety sauce, made with a bottle of red wine and a bottle of port, a sweet fortified wine, enhances any meat it is served with.
 The wines are reduced with chicken stock for a sauce more intense than the average red wine sauce.

 4 cups Chicken Stock